20 Best Holiday Activities in Toronto for Christmas 2025

 Distance from Toronto: 1.5 hours

-St. Jacobs is a charming village known for its traditional markets and quaint shops.
-During the holidays, the town lights up with festive displays, and you can visit the famous St. Jacobs Farmers’ Market for unique, handcrafted holiday gifts.
-It’s a peaceful and picturesque spot, ideal for a relaxing day trip.
+St. Jacobs is a charming village known for its traditional markets, artisan shops, and historic Mennonite heritage.
+During the holidays, the town glows with festive lights and seasonal cheer—creating the perfect backdrop for a relaxing winter escape.

 20. Winter Wonders at Royal Botanical Gardens